SBC-Collaboration/SBC-RunControl/docs/dependencies.md

 - [**SBC-ArduinoSketches**](https://github.com/SBC-Collaboration/SBC-ArduinoSketches): This repository includes Arduino sketches for clock, trigger fan-in/fan-out, and position sensing Arduinos.
 - [**SBCBinaryFormat**](https://github.com/SBC-Collaboration/SBCBinaryFormat.git): This repository provides the python library for writing to and reading from sbc binary data format.
 - [**NI_USB-6501**](https://github.com/shengzhiheng/NI_USB-6501): A third party driver for NI USB device, modified to work with Python3.
+- [**Icons8**](https://icons8.com/icon/set/file/ios): Icons used in the program is by Icons8, specifically the IOS17 Outlined icon set.
 - Other standard python libraries including `logging`, `json`, `time`, `datetime`, `os`, `sys`, `enum`, `re`, etc.

 ## Using Qt designer and resource manager